top of page

 SCI COMM

 As a Science Communicator I have been invited to deliver a TEDxTeen talk in NYC, have been in a Superbowl Commercial and other commercials by Chevron Human Energy, and have been invited as a podcast guest and keynote speaker on several occasions.
-In addition, I have been the subject of several magazine and news articles.
+In addition, I have been the subject of several magazine and news articles and have communicated my science through fashion, music, and blog posts.
 Check out these links and my videos below!

 My STEM journey started in middle school after I attended an engineering camp and learned about the National Academy of Engineering’s 14 Grand Challenges of the 21st Century.
 As a product of engineering camps, I know the impact speaking to pre-scientists can have on their lives.

-I have been giving presentations and leading K-12 engineering outreach activities for over 6 years and have been working with college undergraduates as well for 3 years.
-I currently work with the Skype a Scientist organization and regularly deliver STEM talks to K12 students from all around the country.
-Other organizations I have worked with include AIChESWEThe Engineering Place, the NC MSEN Pre-College Program, and STEMsational.
+I have been giving presentations and leading K-12 engineering outreach activities for over 8 years and have been working with college undergraduates as well for 4 years.
+I currently work with Skype a Scientist and other organizations to regularly deliver STEM talks to K12 students from all around the country.
+In addition to working with established groups such as AIChE, Reinvented MagazineSWEThe Engineering Place, the NC MSEN Pre-College Program, and STEMsational, I have also led local K12 STEM outreach activities in North Carolina, Florida, and Washington state.

 All Videos